shionwahch/decentralized-marketplace/README.md

 ```
 truffle migrate --network rinkeby
 ```
+Note the deployed address of the contract for usage in the next step

 ### Build for Production

-Set the deployed address (from the step before) in the `.env` file.
+Set the deployed address (from the previous step) environment variable in the production server.
 ```
 REACT_APP_DEPLOYED_ADDRESS=
 ```

 Then build the application with webpack.
 ```
 yarn build